ixla-dev/aida-integration-samples/Aida.Sdk.Mini/docs/IntegrationApi.md

 # **EstablishContext**
 > void EstablishContext (SCardEstablishContextParamsDto sCardEstablishContextParamsDto = null)

-IWS invokes ScEstablishContext on startup.
+AIDA Server invokes ScEstablishContext on startup.
 If for any reason the current context becomes invalid (usb cable  disconnected for example) you can use this endpoint to re-establish a new PcScContext.

 ### Example
 ```csharp